TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

 .. function:: import_fresh_module(name, fresh=(), blocked=(), deprecated=False)

-   This function imports and returns a fresh copy of the named Python module by removing the named module from ``sys.modules`` before doing the import.
+   This function imports and returns a fresh copy of the named Python module by removing the named module kutoka ``sys.modules`` before doing the import.
    Note that unlike :func:`reload`, the original module is not affected by this operation.

-   *fresh* is an iterable of additional module names that are also removed from the ``sys.modules`` cache before doing the import.
+   *fresh* is an iterable of additional module names that are also removed kutoka the ``sys.modules`` cache before doing the import.

-   *blocked* is an iterable of module names that are replaced with ``None`` in the module cache during the import to ensure that attempts to import them raise :exc:`ImportError`.
+   *blocked* is an iterable of module names that are replaced with ``None`` in the module cache during the agiza to ensure that attempts to import them raise :exc:`ImportError`.

-   The named module and any modules named in the *fresh* and *blocked* parameters are saved before starting the import and then reinserted into ``sys.modules`` when the fresh import is complete.
+   The named module and any modules named in the *fresh* and *blocked* parameters are saved before starting the agiza and then reinserted into ``sys.modules`` when the fresh agiza is complete.

    Module and package deprecation messages are suppressed during this import if *deprecated* is ``True``.